jtrupiano/i_dont_trust_your_code/3-structure/5-documentation.md

       end
     end

-!SLIDE
+!SLIDE smaller
-# Gem::Specification#post_install_message
+## Gem::Specification#post_install_message

-!SLIDE
+!SLIDE smaller
-# Gem::Specification#post_install_message
+## Gem::Specification#post_install_message
-## Communicate to your users
+### Communicate to your users

-!SLIDE commandline incremental
+!SLIDE smaller commandline incremental
-# Gem::Specification#post_install_message
+## Gem::Specification#post_install_message

     $ gem install rvm
     ********************************************************************************

       In order to setup rvm for your user's environment you must now run rvm-install. rvm-install will be found in your current gems bin directory corresponding to where the gem was installed.

       rvm-install will install the scripts to your user account and append itself to your profiles in order to inject the proper rvm functions into your shell so that you can manage multiple rubies.

     ********************************************************************************
     Successfully installed rvm-0.1.26